 Paris Granville, the K-12 World Language curriculum leader for the Bellevue, Washington School District.
 In addition to teaching all grade levels, she edited Learning Languages, the refereed journal of the National Network for Early Language Learning.
 She is the former Washington State Supervisor for World Language and International Education.
 She is a graduate of the Danforth Educational Leadership Program and holds an M.A. in French Literature.
 She has authored three thematic units for teachers of Spanish and French, Unos animalitos astutos, Mitos del mundo azteca, Au café.
 The Iowa World Language Teacher of the year in 1995, she was filmed by WBGH Boston for the ACTFL standards project in 2005.
 She runs the World Language competency testing program for the Bellevue School district.
 Last school year, she was proud to award the Seal of Biliteracy to 1834 amazing students in Bellevue.
 She currently collaborating with teachers to bridge Second Language Acquisition to the realities of the K-12 classroom.

-Paris Granville Pacific Northwest Council for Languages (PNCFL) Director, World Languages
+Paris Granville Pacific Northwest Council for Languages (PNCFL) K-12 World Language Developer

 Christi Gilliland has served as Williamson County School’s World Language Curriculum Specialist since 2012.
 She was honored to represent NADSFL as an ACTFL Leadership Initiative for Learning Languages (LILL) fellow in 2015.
 The monthly NADSFL Café webinar sessions materialized as a direct result of her work with LILL.
 These sessions bring together experts in the field of World Language education to help district supervisors across the country learn more about current best practices.
 Christi is committed to helping teachers grow professionally in order to create better language learning experiences for students.
 She strongly believes that any PD should reach the students’ desks.
 Currently, she is working hard to help her district transition to proficiency-based instruction and curriculum.
 In her role as the NADSFL representative for the SCOLT region, she looks forward to advancing the message of proficiency throughout the South.